Citi Benefits Handbook

 - Is licensed as required;

-- Has permanent facilities and equipment to perform surgical procedures on an Outpatient basis;
+- Has permanent facilities and equipment to perform surgical procedures on an outpatient basis;

-- Gives treatment by or under the supervision of doctors, and nursing services when the patient is in the center;
+- Gives treatment by or under the supervision of doctors and nursing services when the patient is in the center;

-- Does not have Inpatient accommodations; and
+- Does not have inpatient accommodations; and

 - Is not, other than incidentally, used as an office or clinic for the private practice of a doctor or other professional provider.

-- It meets all of the following requirements:
+- Meets all the following requirements: